Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

 The AfyaFlow Auth Service is responsible for:
 *   User registration and login (email/password).
-*   Social authentication via Google OAuth 2.0.
+*   Social authentication via Google, Microsoft, and LinkedIn.
 *   JSON Web Token (JWT) management for session control (access and refresh tokens).
-*   Multi-Factor Authentication (MFA) setup and verification.
+*   Multi-Factor Authentication (MFA) setup and verification, including for social logins.
 *   User profile management (name, password changes).

 The primary interface for these operations is a GraphQL API.